warashibe/nextdapp-dfinity/README.md

 # NextDapp / DFINITY Integration

-This is a starter app to develop an DFINITY dapp with [NextDapp](https://warashibe.github.io/next-dapp/) framework.
+This is a starter app to develop a DFINITY dapp with [NextDapp](https://warashibe.github.io/next-dapp/) framework.

 [Our motoko smart contract](src/nxd/main.mo) extends the todo example from [this DFINITY tutorial](https://smartcontracts.org/docs/developers-guide/tutorials/multiple-actors.html).